Introduction | laravel-data | Spatie

 app(SongData::class);

 We resolve a data object from the container, its properties will already be filled by the values of the request with matching key names.
+If the request contains data that is not compatible with the data object, a validation exception will be thrown.

-##Working with the validator
+### Working with the validator

 We provide a few points where you can hook into the validation process.
 You can read more about it in the [dedicated chapter](/docs/laravel-data/v4/validation/working-with-the-validator).